-At Christopher Newport University I teach American Studies courses on the Declaration of Independence, the Constitution, Abraham Lincoln, and the history of treason in America.
-As a senior fellow with the Center for American Studies I have the good fortune to work with wonderful colleagues, including the Center's co-directors, Nathan Busch and Elizabeth Kaufer Busch.
+At Christopher Newport University I teach American Studies courses on the Declaration of Independence, the U.S. Constitution, Abraham Lincoln and race, and the history of treason in the U.S. As a senior fellow with the Center for American Studies I have the good fortune to work with wonderful colleagues, including the Center's co-directors, Nathan Busch and Elizabeth Kaufer Busch.

 I owe a great debt of gratitude to the scholars and teachers who have helped me develop my abilities as a professional historian.
 I began my education at Penn State as a business major, but after taking a U.S. survey course with John Frantz during my first semester I immediately switched to history.
 Jackson Spielvogel, Wilson Moses, Bill Blair, and Thavolia Glymph all helped foster my love of American history.
 In particular, I thank Mark Neely (pictured above while speaking at a Center for American Studies conference at CNU in 2012) for investing countless hours in me as an undergraduate, grad student, and now professor.
 In graduate school at the University of Maryland, I had the good fortune to study under Herman Belz, Ira Berlin, Mark Graber, James Henretta, Al Moss, Keith Olson, Whit Ridgway, Leslie S. Rowland, and others, all of whom had a hand in shaping my career for the better.